 Regular weekday visits to campus are encouraged through the Office of Admission.
 To learn more about Office of Admission Visit Programs and schedule a time in the School of the Arts while on campus.
 The School of the Arts offers one-on-one virtual information sessions and virtual faculty appointments by request.
 Schedule a Virtual Arts appointment.

 In order to apply for admission to the Department of Theatre and Dance, undergraduate students must apply to Samford University through the Office of Admission and have declared a theatre major within the School of the Arts.

 Admission to the Department of Theatre and Dance and consideration for the School of the Arts Scholarship requires a theatre application, an interview/audition and in some areas an interview.
-Your audition can be completed in person or by video submission.

 - Submit The Common Application or Samford University Application declaring a major within the Department of Theatre and Dance.